sandravrdoljak/dfir-compendium.github.io/content/artefacts/linux.md

 {{% details title="Initial Analysis" closed="true" %}}
 {{% steps %}}

-### Authentication logs (/var/log/auth.log)
+### Authentication logs

 Vital for identifying authentication attempts and security breaches.
+Can be found in "var/log/auth.log".

 ### Bash History

 Offers insights into command line operations, crucial for understanding user or administrative actions.

-### System logs (/var/log/syslog)
+### System Logs

 Central repository for system activities, indispensable for a broad overview of system operations.
+Can be found in "/var/log/syslog".

-### Cron jobs and systemd timers
+### Scheduled Tasks

 Scheduling mechanisms, key for identifying automated tasks and potential malicious activities.